February 25, 2021

 September 8, 2020

-Sally Engle Merry, PhD 78, passed away on 8 September 2020.
+Sally Engle Merry, PhD 78, passed away Sept.
+8, 2020.
 Sally was Julius Silver Professor of Anthropology at New York University.
-She taught courses on human rights, gender, and legal anthropology, and co-taught the IILJ Colloquium on Infrastructure, Rights and Regulation.
-She was one of the Principal Investigators in the IILJ project on Indicators, and in the new project on Infrastructure as Regulation.
+She taught courses on human rights, gender and legal anthropology and co-taught the IILJ Colloquium on Infrastructure, Rights and Regulation.
+She was one of the Principal Investigators in the IILJ project on Indicators and in the new project on Infrastructure as Regulation.

 May 30, 2019

-David Kaplan, Professor Emeritus of Anthropology at Brandeis University, passed away December 12, 2012 in Wayland, Mass. at the age of 83 after a 5 year battle with pancreatic cancer.
+David Kaplan, Professor Emeritus of Anthropology at Brandeis University, passed away Dec.
+12, 2012, in Wayland, Massachusetts, at age 83 after a five-year battle with pancreatic cancer.

 He was born May 8, 1929, in Union City, New Jersey.
 He received his BA, MA and PhD (1960) degrees in anthropology from the University of Michigan.
 His doctoral field work was done in Mexico.
 He taught at the University of Oklahoma for two years (1959-61) and then was at Brandeis University for the rest of his career.

 He was promoted to associate professor in 1966 and professor in 1972.
 He was awarded emeritus status in 1996.
 Kaplan served as chair of the department twice, from 1971-74, and again from 1979-80.
 He served as dean of the Graduate School from 1983-90.

 He published articles on Mesoamerica.
 His major publications concerned theory in anthropology.
 His Brandeis colleague Robert A. Manners and he published "Theory in Anthropology, A Sourcebook" in 1968.
 This was followed by "Kaplan and Manners, Culture Theory" in 1972, a critical evaluation of major theories in anthropology.
 "Culture Theory" remained in print for decades and was widely used in anthropology courses in the United States and in other countries.